A visit to the Outer Banks in North Carolina is the perfect blend of adventure and relaxation.

 The Outer Banks of North Carolina are a chain of barrier islands with 6 towns and 12 coastal villages that are connected by Coastal Highway NC12.

-The OBX is an abbreviation by fans of the area for the Outer Banks North Carolina.
+The OBX is an abbreviation by fans of the area for the Outer Banks of North Carolina.

 Enjoy an Extensive Undeveloped Coastline

-What stands out during a drive along the OBX coast is the absence of typical over-commercialized tourists traps.
+What stands out during a drive along the OBX coast is the absence of typical over-commercialized tourist traps.

 There is an extensive amount of natural and undeveloped coastline in the Outer Banks.
 It has been intentionally preserved specifically for recreation and wildlife.